catppuccin/nvim/README.md

 #### Overwriting highlight groups

-Both colors and highlight groups can be overwritten like so:
+Highlight groups can be overwritten like so:

 ```lua
 catppuccin.remap({ <hi_group> = { <fields> }, })